Diplomacy in the ancient Near East: Matrimonial Alliances

 The process of arranging dynastic marriages is known thanks to many well-documented records, found at Mari, Tell el-Amarna, and Hattusa (in the case of marriages between kingdoms of equal rank.
 First, the marriage had to be negotiated, in particular the choice of spouse.
 The initiative was generally taken by the future father-in-law, but sometimes by the future husband.
 Negotiations were conducted by correspondence, and through the most trusted messenger/ambassadors available.
 In the case of the marriage between Ramses II and the daughter of Hattusili III, the Hittite queen Puduhepa negotiated directly with the Egyptian queen.
 But generally, it was the business of men.
 Envoys had to negotiate the dowry, but also to see the bride and assure the groom's family that she was beautiful, which was the main quality sought after in her.
-The dowry (nidditum in paleo-Babylonian, given by the bride's family to the groom's) was the object of negotiations which could be fierce, and called equally for a counter-dowry (terhatum in paleo-Babylonian, given by the groom's family to the bride's).
+The dowry (nidittum in paleo-Babylonian, given by the bride's family to the groom's) was the object of negotiations which could be fierce, and called equally for a counter-dowry (terhatum in paleo-Babylonian, given by the groom's family to the bride's).
 Lists of dowries and counter-dowries have been exhumed at Mari and Tell el-Amarna.
 Once the arrangements had been made, the princess left her home court for good in order to integrate into her husband's.
 She made the journey with her entourage, representatives of her home court, and those of her fiancé's court.
 The marital ceremony was generally held after she arrived.
 She could then keep in contact with her family through letters, or through envoys sent by them.
 Her family would have anxiously awaited news that she bore children (preferably male) for her husband.